Places to visit in Tipperary

 Tipperary is redolent with history, around every turn there is an ancient Abbey or monument, places dedicated to IRA warriors, Norman Barons, Priests, Saints and sinners.
 Just getting in the car and driving will allow you to experience all that Tipperary has to offer.
 Most of these ruins and places to visit are free, even Cahir Castle and Swiss cottage are available to tour free, usually on Wednesdays, the fee is waived.

-What to see in Tipperary
+18 places to visit in Tipperary

 “Seventy-eight years ago on a quiet Tipperary roadway the first nationalist revolt against the British Empire this century was started by a small band of armed men from townlands and villages—Donohill, Solohead and Hollyford—in the vicinity of Tipperary Town.
 The Soloheadbeg ambush shook British rule in Ireland and sparked a controversy which can be heard to this day.”
 The memorial is on an unnamed road that is signposted on the road to Limerick.